 Collection and Use of Personal Information

-• Name, address or email address, telephone number – This information is collected when you register for contests, promotions, our newsletter, or services that require registration or subscription, and will be used only for the purpose that it is collected and consistent purposes (e.g., to communicate the results of the contest or provide the requested service).
+- Contests, Promotions and Registrations: Name, address or email address, telephone number – This information is collected when you register for contests, promotions, newsletters, or services that require registration or subscription, and will be used only for the purpose that it is collected and consistent purposes (e.g., to communicate the results of the contest or provide the requested service).
 We will not send you electronic advertising or marketing messages without your consent.
-If you no longer want to receive e-mail or other mail from us, you can let us know by emailing us at email@example.com or by using the unsubscribe mechanism that will be included in each electronic message.
+If you no longer want to receive e-mail or other mail from us, you can let us know by emailing us at [email protected] or by using the unsubscribe mechanism that will be included in each electronic message.

-We will only use personal information for the purpose for which it is collected or consistent purposes in accordance with Applicable Privacy Laws.
+We will only use personal information for reasonable business purposes for which it is collected, or consistent purposes in accordance with Applicable Privacy Laws.
 Your personal information will not be used for a new purpose unless we have your consent.
-If we use your personal information to make a decision that directly affects you we will make reasonable efforts to ensure that such information is accurate, complete and up-to-date.
+If we use your personal information to make a decision that directly affects you, we will make commercially reasonable efforts to ensure that such information is accurate, complete and up-to-date.

-We will only collect personal information directly from you, unless you have consented to collection from other sources or Applicable Privacy Laws require or allow collection from third parties or other sources.
-For example, some information may be obtained from law enforcement in the course of investigating a security incident or other potentially unlawful activity.
+We will only collect personal information directly from you unless you have consented to collection from other sources or Applicable Privacy Laws allow collection from third parties or other sources.
+For example, some information may be obtained from law enforcement while investigating a security incident or other potentially unlawful activity.

 Other Information Collected through our Website